 6 Sri Lankans banned from leaving after Bangladesh bank hack

-COLOMBO, Sri Lanka (AP) — A Sri Lankan court banned foreign travel by six directors of a foundation that police say was remitted some of the $101 million stolen in the hacking of Bangladesh Central Bank's account at the Federal Reserve Bank in New York.
+COLOMBO, Sri Lanka (AP) — A Sri Lankan court has banned foreign travel by six people whose foundation allegedly received some of the money stolen in a $101 million hacking from Bangladesh Central Bank's account at the Federal Reserve Bank in New York.

-The police reported to court that the Shalika Foundation had opened an account at a private bank in Sri Lanka's capital Colombo on Jan.
-28 and six days later, that account received $19,999,977.50.
-The bank alerted the Bangladesh Central Bank about the remittance and returned the money.
+The police reported to the court that the foundation received $19,999,977.50 on Feb.
+4. A private bank where the foundation had an account alerted the Bangladesh Central Bank about the remittance and returned the money.